HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md

 	OpenAI ChatGPT is the supported content AI provider for CF213 and later.
 Custom AI implementation is supported for CF214 and later.

 Starting CF221, the AI model is switched to ```gpt-4o```.
 This model is the newest and the most capable model with up-to-date information.
+Starting CF224, AI Workflows and AI Translation has been added.

 ## Content AI provider overview